salkuadrat/slide_drawer/README.md

 ),
 ```

-### Nitty Bitty
+### Others

-The default SlideDrawer animate your home with translate to the right, scale it, and rotate it at y axis with some small angle (pi / 24 radian or 180 / 24 degree = 7.5 degree).
-If you don't like this, you can disable the rotation by setting isRotate to false.
+The default SlideDrawer animate your home by move it to the right (offsetFromRight default to 60), scale it, and rotate it at y axis with some small angle (pi / 24 radian or 180 / 24 degree = 7.5 degree).

+If you don't want to rotate, you can disable the rotation by setting isRotate to false.

 ```
 home: SlideDrawer(